longde123/farcek/README.md

-`farcek` is a Haxe-flavored homâge to Haskell's [parsec](https://hackage.haskell.org/package/parsec), a monadic parser comibinator library, and has been written to closely follow [this paper](http://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf) by Hutton and Meijer.  `farcek` lets the programmer define small composible parsers that can return language level-values, making `farcek` ideal for tasks like custom embedded scripting and string validation.
+`farcek` is a Haxe-flavored homâge to Haskell's [parsec](https://hackage.haskell.org/package/parsec), a monadic parser comibinator library, and its implementation closely follows [this paper](http://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf) by Hutton and Meijer.  `farcek` lets the programmer define small composible parsers that can return language level-values, making `farcek` ideal for things like custom embedded scripting languages or string validation.
 The library prioritizes for ease of use over performance.

 ## a small example

 In the following example, we create a small language for doing additive arithmetic.

 ```haxe

 import farcek.Parser;